karryvrcs/CashierPolicy/cashier_privacy_policy_en.md

-# Stall Cashier Privacy Policy - English
+# Mochi POS Privacy Policy - English

 **Last Updated: April 2, 2026**

-Thank you for choosing **Stall Cashier**.
+Thank you for choosing **Mochi POS**.
 We are committed to providing you with a powerful POS and management tool while ensuring your business data remains private and secure.
 This policy explains how we handle your information.

 ---

 ## 1. Core Principles
-Stall Cashier is built on the principle of **"Your Data, Your Control."**
+Mochi POS is built on the principle of **"Your Data, Your Control."**
 * **Local First:** All business data (orders, inventory, transactions) is stored primarily on your device.
 * **No Central Server:** We do not maintain a custom backend.
 We cannot access your business secrets, pricing, or customer lists.
 * **Privacy by Design:** We do not track your business activities or sell any data to third parties.